Gray angelfish: Distribution

 The gray angelfish is found in the Western Atlantic Ocean from New York to Rio de Janeiro, though it is typically not found north of Florida during the winter.
 Its range extends to all of the Caribbean Sea and the Gulf of Mexico.
 It has been introduced to Bermuda from the Bahamas.

+Description

+The gray angelfish has a disk-shaped, compressed body with a large head and small snout.
+The snout has a mouth at its tip, which is filled with small, bristle-like teeth.
+The preoperculum has a sizable spine at its corner and a smooth vertical edge.